AckerlyXu/heima/articles/dotnet-sdk.md

 * [Manage and troubleshoot Azure Websites in Server Explorer](app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md#sitemanagement).
 * [Run in debug mode remotely for Websites and WebJobs](app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md#remotedebug).

+>[!NOTE]
->[AZURE.NOTE] You don't have to install the Azure SDK for .NET to use these features; they are also included in Visual Studio Updates.
+> You don't have to install the Azure SDK for .NET to use these features; they are also included in Visual Studio Updates.

 ##<a id="datalake"></a>Microsoft Azure Data Lake Tools for Visual Studio